TeaCup-o7/TKBankBot/README.md

 Discord NexusTk Bank Bot

-Discord NexusTk Bank Bot is a Python 3.11 based web scraper used to track changes in individual characters and report them into defined discord channels.
+Discord NexusTk Bank Bot is a Python 3.11 based web scraper used to track changes in individual characters and report them into predefined Discord channels.

 Install: